juanca/blog/articles/react-component-architecture.md

 - written some components
 - written some components which use internal state
 - written some components which use redux store state
+- written some actions, action creators, and reducers to manage a redux store

 ## Presentational Component